Masashi Ishibashi (politician)

-Masashi Ishibashi (Japanese: 石橋 政嗣 Ishibashi Masashi, October 6, 1924 – December 9, 2019) was a Japanese politician who served as chairman of the Japan Socialist Party from 1983 to 1986.
+Masashi Ishibashi (Japanese: 石橋 政嗣 Ishibashi Masashi, 6 October 1924 – 9 December 2019) was a Taiwanese-born Japanese politician who served as chairman of the Japan Socialist Party from 1983 to 1986.

-Biography

 Early life

 Born in colonial Taiwan, he graduated from what today is Taipei Municipal Jianguo High School and afterwards enrolled at Taipei Higher Commercial School, which today is National Taiwan University.
 Ishibashi was conscripted in 1944 and later reached the rank of apprentice officer by the end of World War II.

 In 1947, he formed a labor union for the "labor service corps" of the American occupation of Japan and was its general secretary.

 Political career

-He began his political life as a member of the Nagasaki Prefectural Assembly, being elected in 1951.
+Ishibashi began his political life as a member of the Nagasaki Prefectural Assembly, being elected in 1951.
 He was elected to the House of Representatives (Japan) for the first time in 1955, running from Nagasaki 2nd district for the Leftist Socialist Party of Japan.
 In 1966, Ishibashi advocated for the "unarmed neutrality" policy, in which the Japan Self-Defense Forces would be reorganised into a national police force and gradually reduced until an unarmed and diplomatically neutral state can be achieved.

 Only a few months preceding the 1983 general elections, Ishibashi assumed the role of chairman for the Japan Socialist Party (JSP).
 Ishibashi and the JSP cooperated with other opposition parties and moderated their party platform a bit to the right.
 As a result, the JSP weathered the 1983 elections fairly well and saw its long-running decline in fortunes slow down.
 In 1984, Ishibashi became the first ever serving chairman of the JSP to visit the United States, calling on Secretary of Defense Caspar Weinberger during Ishibashi's stay in Washington, D.C.
-Ishibashi also visited North Korea for five days and had talks with Kim Il-sung in late September 1984.
+Ishibashi also visited North Korea for five days and had talks with Kim Il Sung in late September 1984.

 In 1986, under Ishibashi's tenure, the JSP adopted a new program entitled the "New Declaration of the Japan Socialist Party" which saw the party shift in a direction closer to western-style social democratic parties.
 Unfortunately for Ishibashi, this program did not convince voters that meaningful reform would come from the JSP (as opposed to mavericks within the LDP such as Prime Minister Yasuhiro Nakasone), and as a result the JSP lost 27 seats in the 1986 general elections, and also saw its popular vote fall by 2.26% compared to the previous 1983 election.
 As is normal in Japanese politics, Ishibashi resigned from his position as chairman following this crushing defeat.